vidor-libraries/VidorBitstream/ip/RPC/doc/RPC_sw.md

 Data types longer than 32 bits but with fixed size are encapsulated with multiple WORDs.
 Variable length data sizes such as strings are passed as a sequence of WORDS containing a prefix WORD that indicates the length, in bytes of the following data.

 ## Return Value
-When function execution completes the soft core flags completion throuh the dedicated pin to the external processor and zeroes the requested instruction at first location of the mailbox.
+When function execution completes the soft core flags completion by zering the requested instruction at first location of the mailbox.
 In addition to this return value is written from second WORD with the same convention of parameter passing.

 ## Discovery
 Implementation of the discovery mechanism uses the following assumptions: